-While a single model may only capture \textit{aleatoric uncertainty} (i.e., the uncertainty intrinsic to the data $p(\mathbf{Y} \mid \mathbf{X})$), a Bayesian treatment allows to also capture \textit{epistemic uncertainty}, i.e., the uncertainty in choosing the model parameters or simply \textit{model uncertainty}.
+While a deterministic discriminative model can only capture \textit{aleatoric uncertainty} (i.e., uncertainty intrinsic to the data $p(\mathbf{Y} \mid \mathbf{X})$), a Bayesian treatment allows to also capture \textit{epistemic uncertainty} by being uncertain about the model's parameters (\textit{parameter uncertainty}).
 This proper treatment of uncertainty is of utmost importance for safety-critical applications, where intelligent systems are expected to \textit{know what they don't know}.
 However, due to the complexity of modelling high-dimensional distributions at the scale of modern deep learning, BNNs still face severe scalability issues \cite{snoek2019can:you:trust:your:models:uncertainty}.
-Here, we employ several approximations to the posterior based on variational inference (\citet{blei:vi:review}) that have been developed by prior work, ranging from simple and scalable methods with a Gaussian variational family like Bayes-by-Backprop (BbB, \citet{bayes:by:backprop}) to complex but rich variational families like Adversarial Variational Bayes \cite{geiger:avb}.
+Here, we employ several approximations to the posterior based on variational inference \cite{blei:vi:review} from prior work, ranging from simple and scalable methods with a mean-field variational family like Bayes-by-Backprop (BbB, \cite{bayes:by:backprop}) to methods with complex but rich variational families like the spectral Stein gradient estimator \cite{shi:ssge}.
 For more details see Sec. \ref{sec:methods} and SM \ref{sm:sec:algs}.